 The

-V Star 1100 is equipped with 2 Constant Velocity (or "CV") carbs which are designed to work together as a unit utilizing the "black air box" to accomplish the bikes best performance.
-This
+V Star 1100 is equipped with dual Constant Velocity (or "CV") carbs which are designed to work together as a unit utilizing the "black air box" to accomplish its best performance.
+This gives

-gives the bike the performance advantage of two individual smaller carbs at lower RPMs (creating more torque), but also gives them the added advantage of working together like much bigger
+the bike the performance advantage of two individual smaller carbs at lower RPMs (creating more torque), but also gives them the added advantage of working together like much bigger carbs

 The "black box" (as it is often referred to) actually stores vacuum created between the carbs.